 - Michael Gordon (Chair)

-- Sue Banks (from 29/10/2020)
+- Sue Banks

 - Andrew Moffat

 - Bill Jolley

 - Nick Anagnostou

 - Nicki Ashton

 - Ron Hooton

-- Sara Watts (until 29/10/2020)

 The Company Secretary of the Foundation during the year was Justine Heath.

 5. Principal Activities

 The principal activities of the Vision Australia consolidated entity during the financial year were the provision of services, programs and goods to people who are blind or have low vision.